-As a kid, Andy delivered newspapers and was in the Methodist children's choir, and later formed a punk band with his best friends.
-(You can get more of the musical back-story by reading the lyrics to "White Plastic General Electric" on the Words page.)
-He started out playing drums but pretty soon switched to guitar because (1) honestly, he wasn't that good at drums, and (2) guitar worked better for writing and singing songs.
+As a kid, Andy delivered newspapers, was in the Methodist children's choir and listened to The Cars.
+Later he formed a punk band with his best friends, "with songs [that] were a reflection of what was happening in the mid-1980s.
+Part Butthole Surfers, part early Replacements, part early R.E.M."
+(Michael Elliott, Michael-Elliott.com) Andy started out playing drums but quickly switched to guitar because (1) honestly, he wasn't that good at drums, and (2) guitar worked a lot better for writing and singing songs.
 He's been writing and performing music in various settings ever since.

-In the last several years, Andy's music has been getting considerable attention.
-His song "Everything I Say" received an Honorable Mention in the 2013 Smoky Mountains Songwriters Festival, and he was invited to perform the same song in the 2013 Richard Leigh Songwriters Festival in Abingdon, VA.
-His song "Another Day at the KFC" was a finalist in the 2014 Richard Leigh Songwriters Festival, and he was invited to perform a set of his songs at the 2015 Richard Leigh Songwriters Festival.
-He's played numerous solo shows, songwriter circles, and sets at large events in the Knoxville, TN area, where listeners consistently enjoy hearing him.
-Steve Wildsmith
+Andy's songs started getting wider attention several years back, when "Everything I Say" received an Honorable Mention in the 2013 Smoky Mountains Songwriters Festival (Gatlinburg, TN) and "Another Day at the KFC" was a finalist in the 2014 Richard Leigh Songwriters Festival (Abingdon, VA); he was then invited to perform a set of his songs at the 2015 Richard Leigh Songwriters Festival.
+Since that time he's kept busy playing solo shows, songwriter circles, and festival sets throughout East Tennessee and Western North Carolina.

 Andy's made "deluxe home recordings" and acoustic studio demos of a number of his songs, a selection of which you can hear on the Music page.
 In June 2020, he released the six-song EP "Pack It Up," recorded with a full band at Black Dog Recording in Nashville.
 The EP is available on CD and via download, also on the Music page.

 After the long forced break from live shows caused by COVID-19, Andy is excited to get out again and share the EP and some new songs with live audiences.
 Check out the Shows page for upcoming dates, and if you'd like contact Andy for booking, just email him.